linode/docker-volume-linode/README.md

 | mount-root | Sets the root directory for volume mounts (default /mnt) |
 | log-level | Log Level (defaults to WARN) |
 | log-trace | Set Tracing to true (defaults to false) |

+Options can be set once for all future uses with [`docker plugin set`](https://docs.docker.com/engine/reference/commandline/plugin_set/#extended-description).

 ## Manual Installation